getchip/CHIP-Docs/source/includes/_web-flasher-os-specific.md

 ## Linux-specific

-Linux requires permissions to write to C.H.I.P. when it's plugged into your computer.
+Linux requires permissions to write to C.H.I.P. when its plugged into your computer.
 Chrome (or Chromium) does not have these permissions, so you need to explicitly create them before you'll be able to use the [web flasher](#flash-chip-with-an-os) .

 ### On Ubuntu:

 You need to paste the following into a terminal:

 ```shell
 sudo usermod -a -G dialout $(logname)
 sudo usermod -a -G plugdev $(logname)